esterOSS/ester-Assets/esteros-updater/build-instructions-GUI-arch.md

 (internet access is required to download libraries and neccesary programs)

+Prerequisites for building the esterOS GUI updater:
+To install the neccesary libraries all at once,it is recommended to use the install=lib-arch.sh script to not have to paste each library individually inside of your console.

-Prerequisites for building the esterOS GUI updater: gcc (install it by typing pacman -S gcc) appstream-util (install it by typing pacman -S extra/appstream-glib) pkg-config (install it by typing pacman -S pkg-config)
+gcc (install it by typing pacman -S gcc) appstream-util (install it by typing pacman -S extra/appstream-glib) pkg-config (install it by typing pacman -S pkg-config)